itsspyner/webServer/README.md

 ## Resume Generator
-**It uses the pdfkit library to create the pdf document and axois library to extraxt the information form url.**
+**It uses the pdfkit library to create the pdf document and express library for webserver interaction.
+It uses postman for making api request**

 ### Overview
-- The Resume Generator pull all the necessary information from a raw json url, and creates a resume that gets saved in the current directory the file is in.
+- The main file index.js contain the code for extracting the information form webserver and resumeCreator.js contains the code for creating the resume.
-- The function that creates resume only have one argument that is json file name.
+- The function that creates resume only have one argument that is json .
+- The jsonData gets extracted from the raw body from postman and gets saved in "/json" endpoint.

 ### Overview of files
-- index.js => It is the main file that gets the information from url and creates the resume.
+- index.js => It is the main file that send api request and gets response.
 - resumeCreator.js => It contains the function that creates resume.

 ### Features
 - Easy-to-use
-- Support for file format PDF
+- Support for file format PDF.
-- Takes input as json file
+- Takes input as json file.
+- Uses postman for api requests.

 ### Installation
 - git clone https://github.com/itsspyner/webServer.git